Cultural practices I learned in my past life while I was growing up in my place of birth. Updated September 06 of 2025 in Ottawa Ontario Canada K1G3P2

 Urdu translation of the English phrase "to teach some one a lesson" would be "کسی کو سبق پڑھانا" which implies to educate (in a positive sense) some one, but the English phrase implies to punish some one which is undesirable depending on the situation.

-Divorce and separation have different interprtations in different cultures besides the legal matters of it.
+In my opinion which is based on my life experiences, Divorce and separation have different interprtations in different cultures besides the legal matters of it.

 Comments